 Children are encouraged to develop their Spelling skills alongside their decoding skills in phonics.
 Children are taught that fingers are for spelling and classroom displays help to reinforce this.

 Reading Gym carousel activities often provide opportunities to apply spelling rules introduces.
 Occasionally we send spellings home for children to practice their skills at home.

 Letter formation and pencil control is developed in the EYFS curriculum as part of learning in Physical Development and writing (linking the letters formation with the letter sounds).

-In Year 1 these skills are embedded and developed further through the use of the Pen Pals Handwriting scheme.
+In Year 1 these skills are embedded and developed further through regular practice.

 By Year 2 a discreet session, delivered at least twice a week to help children develop a cursive style.

 Progress is tracked and evaluated to

 - Identify pupils in need of either support or extension

 - Identify areas of difficulty or areas of strength